 I filled Jacko in on the plan, giving him ten minutes to make the first pass.
 They had four planes with about half their supplies left.
 I hoped the enemy could hear our transmissions back and forth.
 That might give us an advantage because, in spite of Kilo company hunkering down the NVA had to be learning that our company wasn’t truly predictable.
 I returned the headset to Fusner and got myself ready for the coming hike, which would be more of a series of runs than an actual hike.

-“Kilo Company’s going to dig in,” Morgan finally reported to no one’s surprise, his voice restrained but longer expressing burning anger or outrage.
+“Kilo Company’s going to dig in,” Carter finally reported to no one’s surprise, his voice restrained but longer expressing burning anger or outrage.

 “Look, you guys,” the Gunny said, stepping around me to confront the three officers together.
 “You’re down in the A Shau now.
 You’re not in Kansas anymore.”